SpaceX shipment reaches space station after weekend launch

 Canadian astronaut David Saint-Jacques used the station's big robot arm — also made in Canada — to capture the Dragon approximately 250 miles (400 kilometers) above the North Atlantic Ocean.
 An external cable that normally comes off during launch dangled from the capsule, but it did not interfere with the grappling.

 "Welcome on board, Dragon," Saint-Jacques radioed.
-Speaking in both English and French, he congratulated ground teams for their help and said he's proud every time the station's 58-foot (18-meter) Canadian robot arm is used in orbit.

-"Well done, well captured.
-Way to make it look easy," Mission Control said.
+He congratulated ground teams for their help, in both English and French.

+Saint-Jacques later told Canadian schoolchildren it was "a big moment of pride" to grab the Dragon using the station's 58-foot (18-meter) robot arm — Canada's main contribution to the space station.

+He became the first Canadian to use it to grab a visiting spacecraft — "a cosmic catch," in the words of the Canadian Space Agency.

 This is SpaceX's 17th delivery to the space station; the first was in 2012.
 Northrop Grumman is NASA's other shipper; its Cygnus cargo ship arrived just two weeks ago.